-Last week, Aldi debuted a stand mixer ready to rival the coveted KitchenAid at nearly a quarter of the cost.
-Set on equipping every home baker with a stand mixer before holiday baking commences, the Aldi mixer comes in just under $60 and is fully equipped with a paddle, whisk, and bread hook attachment.
+Around this time last year, Aldi debuted a stand mixer ready to rival the coveted KitchenAid at nearly a quarter of the cost.
+Set on equipping every home baker with a stand mixer before holiday baking commences, the Aldi mixer was just $60 and came fully equipped with a paddle, whisk, and bread hook attachment.
 It was a huge deal last year and it'll be a huge deal this year, too, because IT'S BACK!

-FYI, this mixer will only be available for a limited time.
+Note: This mixer is back this week, but only for a limited time.

 Full disclosure: The closest Aldi to me is several states away, so the mixer arrived via FedEx.
 My very first impression was how light the whole package was considering a full-sized mixer was inside

 A few noteworthy features upon opening: Beyond the paddle, whisk, and bread hook attachment, the mixer also comes with a splash guard installed (it detaches for easy cleaning) and has four suction-cup feet to secure the mixer to your work surface.
 Like some other stand mixers, the Aldi mixer has a head that raises for adding attachments and lowers for mixing.
 The button for locking this mixer head in place catches often, something that proved to be annoying during testing.

 Test #1: Cookies

 Wasting no time, I asked my two kids to help me make a batch of cookies using the paddle attachment.
 Two things became immediately clear: With one easy-to-turn, six-speed dial at the bottom of the mixer, you're really going to want the splash guard in place if you're baking with kids (and the splash guard won't keep everything inside the mixing bowl if your 3-year-old turns the mixer to full speed).